michael2012z/BitBible/markdown/KJV/files/Gen.md

 16. Dan shall judge his people, as one of the tribes of Israel.

-17. Dan shall be a serpent by the way, an adder in the path, that biteth the horse heels, so that his rider shall fall backward.an adder: Heb. an arrow-snake
+17. Dan shall be a serpent by the way, an adder in the path, that biteth the horse heels, so that his rider shall fall backward.

 18. I have waited for thy salvation, O Lord.